Bletch1971/TektopiaCommon/README.md

 # TektopiaCommon
-A common repository of all Tektopia code used by my mods.
+A common repository of all common code used by my Tektopia mods.